Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our work can be considered a contribution to \emph{argumentative explainability} that encompasses both the application of formal argumentation in order to facilitate explainability and the theoretical study of explanations in formal argumentation~\cite{Cyras.et.al:2021-IJCAI,vassiliades_bassiliades_patkos_2021}.
 Our results contribute primarily to the latter line of research, although our application examples provide some indication of potential usefulness to the former.
-Over the past years, contribution functions for argumentation-based inference---sometimes instead called \emph{attribution explanations}~\cite{DBLP:conf/ecai/0007PT23} or \emph{impact measures}~\cite{DBLP:conf/ifaamas/AnaissyDVY25}---have been the subject of substantial studies.
+Over the past years, contribution functions for argumentation-based inference---sometimes instead called \emph{attribution explanations}~\cite{DBLP:conf/ecai/0007PT23} (where the focus is on a gradient-based single-argument contribution function under the DF-QuAD semantics for acyclic QBAGs) or \emph{impact measures}~\cite{DBLP:conf/ifaamas/AnaissyDVY25}---have been the subject of substantial studies.
 Several recent works study \emph{principles} for such functions.
-Perhaps most notably, \cite{DBLP:conf/ifaamas/AnaissyDVY25}~does so for bipolar gradual argumentation given initially unweighted graphs, whereas \cite{DBLP:journals/ijar/KampikPYCT24}~focuses on acyclic QBAGs.
-To the best of our knowledge, our study is the first comprehensive work focusing on contributions of sets of arguments to a topic argument.
+Perhaps most notably, \cite{DBLP:conf/ifaamas/AnaissyDVY25}~does so for gradual argumentation given initially unweighted graphs, whereas \cite{DBLP:journals/ijar/KampikPYCT24}~focuses on acyclic QBAGs.
+In~\cite{Delobelle:Villata:2019}, the authors introduce set contribution functions based on notions of removal and intrinsic removal (a variant stronger than ours, since it removes arguments based on internal conflicts as well) and analyzes them in relation to the \emph{h-categorizer} and \emph{counting} semantics.
+However, to the best of our knowledge, our study is the first comprehensive work focusing on contributions of sets of arguments to a topic argument in quantitative bipolar argumentation across several set contribution function variants.
 Given our results, we argue that studying the more general set contribution functions in addition to the already well-studied single argument contribution functions is interesting: not only are set contribution function more general than single-argument contribution functions; also, there are nontrivial differences between the single-argument and set contributor case that warrant the study of both.

 We can see this when providing intuitive \emph{generalizations} of single-argument contribution function principles for the set contribution function case.
 Notably, the \emph{contribution existence} principle is, when satisfied for the set contribution cases, often violated by single-argument specializations of the corresponding contribution functions.
 Also, we have introduced new principles that focus on interactions between sets and thus only apply to set contribution functions; these principles can meaningfully distinguish between most set contribution functions.
 Beyond that, our studies have unearthed the potential for further generalization, namely in the form of \emph{partition contribution functions} that determine set contributions relative to a partition of the set of all arguments except the topic.